-On January 23, 2014, the Company completed the acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became a wholly owned subsidiary.
+On January 23, 2014, the Company completed the investment acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became controlled subsidiary.

 On January 23, 2014, Paul Rosenberg, CEO of mCig, Inc. cancelled an equal amount (2,500,000 shares) of common shares owned by him resulting in a net non-dilutive transaction to existing mCig, Inc. shareholders.
 The remaining 2,500,000 of common shares owned by Paul Rosenberg will be cancelled on the one year anniversary of the agreement on January 23, 2015, to offset the 2,500,000 new shares to be issued from the treasury for the completion of the acquisition of Vapolution.
+Since only half of the agreed upon shares had been paid out by mCig, Inc. to the previous owners of Vapolution, Inc. as on July 31, 2014 as part of the agreed upon purchase price, only half of the purchase price on the Company's balance sheet as Investment in Vapolution, Inc. at the quarter rend date.
+The remaining purchase price of 2,500,000 shares will be recognized in the amount of \$625,000 on the Company's balance sheet on the commencement date of January 23, 2015.
+At that time, mCig intends to satisfy all requirements necessary to consolidate Vapolution's audited year-end results as part of its financials.